gajus/react-css-modules/README.md

 ### webpack `css-loader`

-[CSS Modules](https://github.com/css-modules/css-modules) is a specification that can be implemented in multiple ways. `react-css-modules` leverages as existing CSS Modules implementation webpack [css-loader](https://github.com/webpack/css-loader#css-modules).
+[CSS Modules](https://github.com/css-modules/css-modules) is a specification that can be implemented in multiple ways. `react-css-modules` leverages the existing CSS Modules implementation webpack [css-loader](https://github.com/webpack/css-loader#css-modules).

 ## What's the Problem?